 Classification/Terms of Charter

-The UAS Research Compliance Committee will be a standing committee of the Division of Research and Economic Development.
+The UAS Research Compliance Committee ("Committee") will be a standing committee of the Division of Research and Economic Development.
 The Charter will be reviewed annually by the Vice President for Research and Economic Development.

 The committee will report to the Vice President for Research & Economic Development.

 Relationship of the UAS Research Compliance Committee to Other University Committees

 Research that has been reviewed and approved by the committee may be subject to review and subsequent approval or disapproval by University officials or other committees.

 The committee will consist of:

 - Six (6) appointees representing the University.

 - Three (3) appointees representing the community at large.